 Madeira Lodge Little stone is a 48 bed purpose built residential care home perfectly positioned near the seafront in a charming residential area providing care for those with dementia and related illnesses.

-Rivalling other care homes in New Romney, Madeira Lodge is an oasis of peace and calm, and with far reaching views of the sea from most windows; it is the perfect retreat for those requiring 24 hour elderly care.
+Rivalling other care homes in Kent, New Romney, Madeira Lodge is an oasis of peace and calm, and with far reaching views of the sea from most windows; it is the perfect retreat for those requiring 24 hour elderly care.

 Proving specialist nursing, respite and personal care for the elderly, Madeira Lodge Littlestone operates a home from home philosophy that enables individual independence and encourages engagement in all aspects of home life.